In the guide below, we outline some of the key aspects of sustainability in business.

 Current Examples Of Sustainability In Real Businesses

 At the time of publishing this post, we looked at some of the general sustainability goals or practices of some more well known global companies, as stated on their websites.

 This information is generalized and paraphrased, and shouldn’t be relied upon as a substitute for the official information provided by the individual companies.

 It should be noted that this information can also change over time

 Always do your own independent research, and confirm sustainability information and practices of individual companies yourself prior to purchasing goods and services.

-– Aiming to use, or is using, more recycled materials, using more clean energy, and designing materials to last (i.e. increase their lifespan)
+– Has a focus on more recycled materials, using more clean energy, and designing materials to last (i.e. increase their lifespan)

 – Currently has ‘Product Environmental Reports’ which measure Apple’s progress through each device’s performance against different environmental priorities

 – Have a ‘Move To Zero’ initiative, which is Nike’s journey towards zero carbon and zero waste